cpeter/CHIP-SDK/README.md

 ### Start up the virtual machine

-In a shell on the host, change to the the CHIP-SDK directory and sart up the virtual machine:
+In a shell on the host, change to the the CHIP-SDK directory and start up the virtual machine:

     cd CHIP-SDK
     vagrant up